QRY91/uroboro/templates/devlog_readme_template.md

 {PROJECT_SPECIFIC_NOTES}

 ---
-*This file is used by the dev-content-pipeline for AI-powered content generation*
+*This file is used by uroboro for AI-powered content generation*
 *Update regularly to maintain accurate context for AI assistants*